Dimtemp/AzureDataFactory/exercise40-databricks.md

     > **Note**: When you click on create, you are returned to the **Linked services** screen where the xx_dbls has been created, with the other linked services created in the previous exercise.

-### Task 5: Create a pipeline that uses Databricks Notebook Activity.
+## Exercise 5: Create a pipeline that uses Databricks Notebook Activity.

 1. On the left hand side of the screen, select the **Author** item to create a pipeline.
 Under Factory Resources, click on the **+** icon, and then click on **Pipeline**.
 This opens up a tab with a Pipeline designer.